 FWS records indicate an Eastern Indigo Snake (EIS) was observed within 1 mile of the project area in the 1990’s.
 Because of its cryptic nature, species-specific surveys for EIS are not proposed and it is anticipated that the proposed project will receive a May affect (A>B>C>D) determination based on the Eastern Indigo Snake Programmatic Key (2013).

-Because four Florida scrub-jay groups were documented near the project area in the State Environmental Impact Report study in 1998, rigorous species-specific surveys were conducted in spring and fall 2007–2009.
-Surveys were repeated in spring 2014 based on agency approved survey methods.
+Because four Florida scrub-jay groups were documented near the project area in the 1998 SEIR study, rigorous species-specific surveys were conducted by Turnpike in the early 2000s and again in the spring and fall of 2007–2009.
+Surveys were repeated in the spring of 2014 based on agency approved survey methods.
 Survey results indicate that scrub-jays are no longer present within the proposed project area.
-However, Florida’s Turnpike Enterprise has initiated coordination with the FWS and will fulfill an existing Planning, Development and Environment (PD&E) commitment to survey all Type I Florida scrub jay habitat within the project area and all-natural habitat within ¼ mile of the Type I habitat.
+However, Turnpike has requested technical assistance from the FWS and will fulfill an existing Planning, Development and Environment (PD&E) commitment to survey all Type I Florida scrub jay habitat within the project area and all-natural habitat within ¼ mile of the Type I habitat.
 Pending these survey results, the project is anticipated to have No effect on the Florida scrub-jay.

-A No effect determination is also anticipated for red cockaded woodpecker, bald eagle and wood stork because of lack of suitable habitat within the project area.
+A No effect determination is also anticipated for red cockaded woodpecker, bald eagle and wood stork because of lack of suitable habitat within the project area confirmed by previous habitat assessments and surveys within the corridor.

 Avoidance and Minimization Measures

 Unlike commercial or residential developments, the routing and construction of a highway system is often less flexible.
-Given the placement of the already constructed Suncoast Parkway, it is nearly impossible for FDOT to employ traditional avoidance measures, and some impacts could not be avoided.
+The 1998 approved SEIR documented the avoidance and minimization measures implemented for the selected alternative.
+Design level avoidance and minimization measures are more limited given the placement of the already constructed Suncoast Parkway, , and some impacts cannot be further avoided or minimized.

-In spite of these restrictions, FDOT made a conscious effort to avoid and minimize impacts and expended considerable effort in the selection of the proposed final alignment and supporting facilities.
+Despite these restrictions, Turnpike isavoiding and minimizing impacts to the greatest reasonable extent possible in final design.

-Some of the relevant minimization measures that FDOT will implement include the following:
+Relevant minimization measures that Turnpike proposes to implement include the following:

-Following the Standard Protection Measures for Eastern Indigo Snake (Service 2013) during the construction of the Parkway.
-These protection measures will also be adapted to provide protection measures for the state-listed snake species.
-If an eastern indigo snake is discovered during project construction activities, the standard protection measures state that the FWS shall be contacted within one business day to obtain further guidance, which may result in further project consultation.
-In the event that a clutch of eastern indigo snake eggs is discovered while searching the apron of tortoise burrows for tortoise eggs, the snake eggs would be removed without rotation, placed in moist sand and taken to the Orianne Center for Indigo Conservation (OCIC) for incubation and captive rearing to benefit the OCIC eastern indigo snake reintroduction program.
+Following the Standard Protection Measures for Eastern Indigo Snake (FWS 2013) during the construction of the Parkway.
+These protection measures will also be adapted to provide protection measures for the short-tailed snake and Florida pine snake.
+In the event that a clutch of snake eggs is discovered while performing gopher tortoise relocation activities, the snake eggs would be removed without rotation and placed in moist sand.
+If identified as eastern indigo snake, eggs will be taken to the Orianne Center for Indigo Conservation (OCIC) for incubation and captive rearing to benefit the OCIC eastern indigo snake reintroduction program.
+If eggs are identified as a state listed species, FWC will be contacted within 24 hours.
 Agents authorized to temporarily handle eastern indigo snakes and their eggs for this purpose would be limited to the following qualified personnel: Biological Monitors, FWC-approved Gopher Tortoise Authorized Agents and their designated Assistants, and Environmental Inspectors with experience identifying and handling eastern indigo snakes.

 Installing and maintaining silt fence along the entire project boundary to help reduce wildlife interactions within the construction zone, in addition to the silt fence operating as an erosion and turbidity control measure.